 - Adolescent and Teens – ADD/ADHD, anxiety, bullying, cutting and self-injury, depression, eating disorders, effects of divorce, loss of a parent or loved one, school issues, self-esteem, sports performance issues

 Phil earned his Master of Arts in Clinical Mental Health Counseling from Grace College, located in Winona Lake, Indiana.
 Prior to pursuing his master's degree, Phil earned two bachelor degrees, in Psychology and Criminal Justice.
-He currently works alongside several professors, assisting in the facilitation of online courses for graduate level students.
+He currently works as an online professor, teaching psychology courses for online students.

-Phil began his career in the mental health profession by working with children and teens in a residential treatment facility.
+Prior to joining Foundations Counseling in 2016, Phil began his career in the mental health profession by working with children and teens in a residential treatment facility.
 Additionally, he has experience working with teens in a school setting.
-Phil has also had the privilege to counsel adults, college students, couples, and families in Colorado, Indiana, and Michigan.
+Phil has had the privilege of counseling adults, children, teens, couples, and families in Colorado, Indiana, and Michigan.